kvshvlin/yourmailproject/reviewshop.md

 <div class="roadmap-spacer-2"></div>

-Patreon charges payment processing fees to these contributions as follows.
+Patreon charges various fees to these contributions as follows.

 Payment fees: They cover the cost of processing payments from your patrons, including currency conversion, recurring billing, recovering failed payments, and fighting fraud.